Featherra/Featherra/README.md

 - I'm studying software development, so since i'm still a student u won't see too much.
 - I'd love to become a webdeveloper in the future, and i've started creating my own little projects to learn more beside school.
    (Whenever I have time that is)
-- That's all, thanks for stopping by for whatever reason 🎉
+- That's all, thanks for stopping by 🎉

 <!---
 Featherra/Featherra is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.